yogesharc/learn-web3-development/contributing.md

 * One item per Pull Request.

-* Pull request should include a title and a link to the resource.
+* Pull request should include a title, link to the resource & a one liner (description).

 * The resource must be free or have a free tier.